0BunnySenpai0/ProdigyHacking--MobileHacking/.github/ISSUE_TEMPLATE/Mod Application.md

 ---

-Why should I choose you over other candidates?:
+(put in an "X" in the parentheses for your answer)

+1. Do you want to be a mod?

+yes ()

+No ()

+2. do you have past experience with being a mod for other things (github,websites etc.)

+yes ()

+No ()

-What makes you more suitable over other candidates?:
+3. What makes you more suitable over other candidates?

-Give me an email that I can use to contact me-this is needed so I can review your application. (my email is calebthehufflepuff@gmail.com):
+delete this and type here